 The space itself is also cozy.
 The cafe is cabin-like and there’s a small upper level with additional seating.
 And there’s a street-side patio where you can mingle with hard-core cyclists ready to take on the grueling ride back up Cochrane Hill.

 114 2 Ave.
 W., 403-932-1695, coffeetraders.ca

-This brewery had been in the works since 2011 and has been designed to look traditionally western.
-The brewery produces a few different kinds of beer, including a pale ale, a red ale and a brown ale, using local ingredients when possible.
-The restaurant also offers daily specials like Fridays burger and beer lunch, which includes any Half Hitch beer and burger for $15.
+This brewery produces a few different kinds of beer, including a pale ale, a red ale and a brown ale, using local ingredients when possible.
+This summer, it introduced a new wild berry infused prairie ale – a great beer for the warm weather.
+The restaurant also offers daily specials like a Friday burger and beer lunch, which includes any Half Hitch beer and burger for $15.

 1, 10 Griffin Industrial Point, 403-988-4214, halfhitchbrewing.ca

 For more sugar and some shopping, go next door to MacKay’s Ice Cream and visit Horse Creek.
 It’s part candy shop with old-timey favourites as well as new candies.
 You can get your Charleston Chews and your Hi-Chews here.
-It’s also a gift store with a lot of products from small Alberta businesses including charcuterie boards by Airdrie WoodWorks company and pies from Solstice Berry Farm.
+It’s also a gift store with a lot of products from small Alberta businesses.

 222 1 St. W., Cochrane, 403-981-8898, horsecreek.ca

 This family-owned restaurant specializes in seafood.
 It’s located in a home built in 1909 by twin brothers.
 The venue remained a private home until it became a restaurant in the 1980s.
 Stop by for Boston clam chowder, breaded oysters, crab cakes and fish and chips.
 There’s also a covered patio, so you can enjoy your meal while watching passers-by.

 416 1 St. W., 403-851-0393, schoonersonfirst.com